 2.5 Management Intent, Voluntary and Regulatory Measures

 Water quality is maintained or enhanced through a combination of landowner education and implementation of appropriate Management Measures.
-Management Measures include both voluntary management practices and legal regulatory requirements.
+Management Measures include both voluntary management practices and regulatory requirements.

 Voluntary efforts are the primary means to prevent and control agricultural sources of pollution.
 Local, state, and federal agencies and organizations provide information and technical and financial assistance.
 The Jefferson and Wasco County SWCDs are the main support agencies at the local level.